pestphp/docs/grouping-tests.md

 ./vendor/bin/pest --group=feature
 ```

-You also have the option to assign a particular test to a specific group by chaining the group method onto an it or test function, if desired.
+You also have the option to assign a particular test to a group by chaining the `group()` method onto the test function.

 ```php
 it('has home', function () {